Thrift shopping like a pro

 • Plan your destinations and map it out beforehand.
 Sometimes thrift stores can be in obscure locations!
 To get an idea of where to start, check out these articles on top thrift stores in Toronto, Ottawa and London Ontario, or these top finds in Calgary and Edmonton.

 Make a general list of what you’re looking for before you start – to help you focus on items you actually need (it’s not a “must-have” just because the price is $3.50).
-You’re So Pretty blogger suggests scrolling through Pinterest to find what you like.
+The Good Trade suggests scrolling through Pinterest to find what you like.
 Whether it’s stripes, oversized denim or unique leather jackets – use your list as a guideline for your search.

 Don’t get too specific.
 Check out Refinery29’s article on five vintage finds any shopper can master.